Wangxinqian/Andy-s-Learning-SpaCE/README.md

 > ##### Three things I would always talk to people with my two-years' accomplishments in UQ.
 1. **Computer Vision**

-  I learned many classification models during this journey.
+  I learned many classification models, such as AlexNet, VGG, ResNet, DenseNet and SimCLR..., during this journey.

 2. **Optimization Research**

-  I modeled a vehical problem with a reference to a very good paper and kept improving the operation speed.
+  I modeled a vehical problem(cars, petrol stations, customer stations, and deports) with a reference from a very good paper and kept improving the operation speed(with assistance to dual variable).

 3. **Probability Statistics**